antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 <a id="VAGABOND_interim_course_R2"> </a>

-Investigating Intra-tumor Heterogeneity in Neuroblastoma
+Vagabond Course: Investigating Intra-tumor Heterogeneity in Neuroblastoma
 =================================

 *Analyse tumor heterogeneity in neuroblastoma using the R2 data analysis platform*